PipeWire/wireplumber/docs/rst/configuration/components_and_profiles.rst

     dynamically.
 Modules usually provide some bundled logic to be consumed by scripts or some integration between WirePlumber and an external service.

+  * **pw-module**

+    A PipeWire module, which is also a shared library that can be loaded dynamically, but extends the functionality of the underlying *libpipewire* library.
+Loading PipeWire modules in the WirePlumber context can be useful to load custom protocol extensions or to offload some funcitonality from the PipeWire daemon.

   * **virtual**

     Virtual components are just load targets that can be used to pull in